Fagus sylvatica: Cultivation

-European beech is a very popular ornamental tree in parks and large gardens in temperate regions of the world.
-In North America, they are preferred for this purpose over the native F. grandifolia, which despite its tolerance of warmer climates, is slower growing, taking an average of 10 years longer to attain maturity.
+European beech is a popular ornamental tree in parks and large gardens in temperate regions of the world.
+In North America, it is preferred for this purpose over the native Fagus grandifolia, which despite its tolerance of warmer climates, is slower growing, taking an average of 10 years longer to attain maturity.
 The town of Brookline, Massachusetts has one of the largest, if not the largest, grove of European beech trees in the United States.
-The 2.5 acre public park, called 'The Longwood Mall', was planted sometime before 1850 qualifying it as the oldest stand of European beeches in the U.S.
+The 2.5 acre public park, called 'The Longwood Mall', was planted sometime before 1850, qualifying it as the oldest stand of European beeches in the U.S.

-It is frequently kept clipped to make attractive hedges.

-Since the early 19th century there have been numerous cultivars of European beech made by horticultural selection, often repeatedly; they include:
+Since the early 19th century numerous cultivars of European beech have been made by horticultural selection, often repeatedly; they include: